 - increase or decrease in eating and drinking habits

 - lumps or masses

 - coughing or difficulty breathing

 - blood in urine, or bleeding from nose or mouth

-Having a pet diagnosed with medical ailments or a disease can be scary, but your veterinarian will develop a treatment plant that will keep them healthy for as long as possible.
+Having a pet diagnosed with medical ailments or disease can be scary, but your veterinarian will develop a treatment plan that will keep them healthy for as long as possible.